 Bisbee is blessed with many wonderful artists, and their work is on display all over the city.
 As you’re wandering around town, keep an eye out for murals, paintings, and walls that are whimsical as well as functional.

-For your pet friendly Bisbee tour, see if you can find these murals that include dogs!
+As you stroll around pet friendly Bisbee, see if you can find these murals that include dogs!

-Anytime you travel with pets, it’s a good idea to note the location of the parks in the area.
+Anytime you travel with pets, it’s good to note the locations of the area parks.
 You’ll be happy to find that Bisbee has a nice selection of pet friendly parks for your furry buddy to sniff.

 City Park is one of Bisbee’s best pet friendly parks.
 With covered picnic tables and great views, it’s a nice place for a picnic.

 Copper Queen Plaza is located next to the Bisbee Mining and Historical Museum.
 If your pets are craving a little grass between their toes, this is your spot!

 Goar Park occupies a triangular-shaped lot where Brewery Gulch meets Main Street.
 With benches and picnic tables, it’s convenient to the high traffic areas.